-Often life has a way of throwing change at you.
-Unexpected things can happen.
-Some of these changes involve marriage, children, divorce, blended families and various other circumstances.
-Although not everything can be anticipated, it is possible to protect your well-being and assets while providing for loved ones by establishing an estate plan.
+Life is challenging.
+Unexpected things can happen involving marriage, children, grandchildren, divorce, blended families, moving to another state, and various other circumstances.
+Although we can’t anticipate everything, it’s possible to protect your well-being and assets while providing for loved ones by establishing an estate plan.

 ESTATE PLANNING APPLIES TO EVERYONE

-There are many people who do not feel an estate plan is necessary, especially the unmarried or those without children or significant assets.
-This is incorrect thinking.
-Regardless of the degree of wealth or the situation, everyone can benefit from an estate plan.
-An estate plan that is catered to your specific needs can help prepare you in the event you become physically incapacitated or need to distribute your assets at death.
+Many people don’t feel an estate plan is necessary, especially the unmarried or those without children or significant assets.
+This simply isn’t true.
+You can benefit from an estate plan regardless of your wealth or situation.
+A customized plan caters to your specific needs and helps prepare you for medical emergencies if you become physically or mentally incapacitated or need to distribute your assets at death.

-Estate planning applies to families that own real estate.
-It also applies to families with members who have special needs or children of any age.
+Estate planning applies to families that own real estate, valuables, bank or investment accounts, or sentimental items.
+It also applies to families with loved ones who are disabled, children with special needs, or parents with declining health.

 5 PARTS OF AN ESTATE PLAN

-- Your Last Will and Testament (Will) decides the manner in which your assets will be distributed when you pass on.
+- Your Last Will and Testament (Will) decides how your assets will be distributed when you pass on.
 If you have minor children, it establishes who you want as guardians to care for them.
 It also designates the representative/executor who will carry out your instructions.

-- Your Revocable Living Trust can help your family avoid the need to go to Court to distribute your assets.
-This type of trust can also simplify your estate administration and make decisions easier for your family.
+- Your Revocable Living Trust can help your family avoid the need to go to court to distribute your assets.
+It can also simplify estate administration and make decisions easier for your family.

-The question everyone should ask is: Do I want the state to decide what happens to my children, my assets, and my health, or do I want to maintain my own control?
+Without these tools, the state of Ohio or Kentucky will make these critical decisions for you.
+Do you want the state to decide what happens to your children, assets, and health, or do you want to maintain control?

 Some families have situations that require additional flexibility.
-One example of this is the establishment of a trust for individuals whose resources make them ineligible for Medicaid.
-When the right type of trust is in place for enough time, assets can be protected from long term care nursing home spend down requirements.
-Please see the section on our website about Long Term Care Planning and Elder Asset Protection for more information on this topic.
+One example is the need to create a trust for individuals whose resources make them ineligible for Medicaid and other government benefits.
+Preparing the right type of trust in advance protects assets from Medicaid long-term care nursing home spend-down requirements.
+It can also protect assets for loved ones who are disabled and rely on SSI or SSDI benefits.
+Please visit our Medicaid and Long-Term Care Planning page for more information on this topic.